tytydraco/yessleep/out/A_bus_stops_in_front_of_my_house_every_night_I_think_it_goes_to_Hell.md

 It wasn’t long before we found our first body.
 A mummified corpse lay on the side of the street, its dried flesh sticking tightly to the bone.
 Its eyeless sockets stared straight up.
 Its open mouth looked like it was frozen in a silent scream, a black hole filled with sand.
 Ian gave a strangled cry as he saw it, falling back.

 “Hey, buddy, it’s OK,” I said.
 “It’s just a dead body.”
-He shook his head, pointing vigorously at the dessicated corpse.
+He shook his head, pointing vigorously at the desiccated corpse.
 I followed the line of his finger, realizing something odd was happening.

 The corpse had begun to shake and rattle, its splayed-out limbs jumping up and down.
 The ragged strands of cloth still covering its chest and legs ripped apart with a soft tearing sound.
 Wet, black tentacles covered in dozens of eyes rose up, snapping apart the remaining bones and flesh with ease.
 As the ribs jutted up like spikes, something hellish slithered out.